cybex-gmbh/transmorpher/README.md

 ### Content Delivery Network

-The Transmorpher provides the possibility to use a CloudFront CDN by default.
-For this, the AWS credentials and the CloudFront-Distribution-ID have to be configured.
+The Transmorpher media server provides the possibility to use a AWS CloudFront CDN distribution by default.
+For this, the AWS credentials and the
+CloudFront-Distribution-ID have to be configured.
 The `transmorpher.php` configuration file points to the corresponding `.env` keys.